Sustaining Fairness via Incremental Learning: Evaluation

 In Figure~\ref{fig:compact}(b), we visualize the rate-distortion of the exemplar samples $R(Z_{old})$ as the training progressed.
 We observe a sharp rise in $R(Z_{old})$ at certain iterations, where new classes are added at every training stage.
 This shows that {\X} is able to leverage its compact feature space to gracefully accommodate representations from new tasks.

 \textbf{Visualization}.
 We visualize the UMAP~\citep{mcinnes2018umap} feature projections before and after the debiasing process in Biographies dataset.
 The feature vectors are color-coded according to the protected attribute (gender).
-In Figure~\ref{fig:emb_vis}, we observe that before training (left) it is easier to distinguish features, and features after training using {\X} (right) from both gender encompass similar subspaces.
+In Figure~\ref{fig:emb_vis}, we observe that before debiasing (left) it is easier to distinguish features, and after debiasing (right) features from both gender encompass similar subspaces.

 We report additional analysis experiments to investigate the memory usage, sample efficiency, robustness, and effect of exemplar size on {\X}'s performance in Appendix~\ref{sec:addl-analys}.